A comparison of particle and fluid models for positive streamer discharges in air: Model description

 The fluid model requires tables of transport and reaction data versus electric field strength as input.
 We use two methods to compute such data from the cross sections that were also used for the PIC model, see section \ref{sec:input-data}.
 The first is BOLSIG+, which is a widely used two-term Boltzmann solver~\cite{hagelaar2005solving,bolsig2019}.
 When the electron velocity distribution is strongly anisotropic, for example in high electric fields, the use of the two term approximation can introduce errors~\cite{bankovic2012approximations}.
 The second method we use is a Monte Carlo swarm code \url{gitlab.com/MD-CWI-NL/particle_swarm}, similar to e.g.~\cite{biagi1999monte,rabie2016methes}.
 The basic idea of this approach is to trace electrons in a uniform field, from which transport and reactions coefficients can be obtained.

-With the Monte Carlo method we compute both so-called \emph{flux} and \emph{bulk} coefficients~\cite{Dujko_2013}.
-Flux data describes the average properties of individual electrons, whereas bulk data describes average properties of a group of electrons, taking ionization and attachment processes into account.
-One of the main differences is that in high fields the bulk mobility is higher than the flux mobility, as shown in figure \ref{fig:transport_value_linear}.
+With the Monte Carlo method we compute both so-called \emph{flux} and \emph{bulk} coefficients~\cite{Petrovic_2009a,Dujko_2013}.
+Flux data describes the average properties of individual electrons, whereas bulk data describes average properties of a group of electrons, taking non-conservative collisions such as ionization and attachment into account.
+Consider for example a group of electrons, which changes in size due to non-conservative collisions.
+The bulk drift velocity then describes the average velocity of the center of mass of this group, whereas the flux drift velocity describes the average velocity of individual electrons.
+These two definitions differ when the probability of non-conservative collisions is not uniform in space, which causes motion of the center of mass.

+One of the main differences between bulk and flux data is that in high fields the bulk mobility is higher than the flux mobility, as shown in figure \ref{fig:transport_value_linear}.
 Unless mentioned otherwise, the fluid simulations presented in this paper use Monte Carlo flux data.